eternaleclipse/astral.page/source/_posts/NixOS-is-so-Cool.md

 ---
-title: NixOS is so cool!
+title: NixOS is so Cool!
 tags:
 - tech
 - linux